microsoft/msquic/README.md

 > **Important** This configuration does not support 0-RTT due to Schannel's current lack of support.

- In the future, older Windows OS versions may be supported by using OpenSSL.

 ## Linux

 On Linux, MsQuic relies on [OpenSSL](https://www.openssl.org/) for TLS 1.3 functionality.